uport-project/docs/README.md

 #### Front matter (type)

   The type is important for publishing.
 If the type is not "content" it will not be published or displayed.

+#### Front matter (announcement)

+  This is used to broadcast a message across all pages on the site.
+Use sparingly.

 ### Repository guidelines